rtmigo/prefnotifiers_flutter/README.md

 - The same data is now represented by two entities: the `paramValue` variable and the real storage.
 There is a risk that after updating one thing, we will forget to update another and get out of sync

-We suggest using the new `PrefItem` class for accessing "TheParameter":
+Instead, we suggest using the new `PrefItem` class for accessing "TheParameter":

 ```dart
 final param = PrefItem<int>(SharedPrefsStorage(), "TheParameter");